CodeGator/CG.Green/src/Libraries/CG.Green/README.md

 ### CG.Green - README

-This project contains core logic for the **CG.Green** microservice.
+This project contains core business logic for the **CG.Green** microservice.

 #### Notes